moineaulab/CRISPRStudio/README.md

 ## Introduction

 CRISPRStudio is a program developed to facilitate and accelerate CRISPR array visualization.
-It works by first comparing spacers sequence homology in a dataset, then assigning two-color-code to each cluster of spacers and finally writing an svg file, which can be opened in graphics vector editor.
+It works by first comparing spacers sequence homology in a dataset, then assigning a two-color-code to each cluster of spacers and finally writing an svg file, which can be opened in graphics vector editor.

 ## Download

+Software requirements:

+-Local installation of fasta36 and mcl